Editor’s Note: As of February 2023, Personal Capital is known as Empower. This review will be updated to reflect this change.

 - Wealth Management Program Is 0.49% – 0.89% of AUM

-Personal Capital Cash is Personal Capital’s own banking program.
+Empower Personal Cash is Empower’s own banking program.

-Like other cash management accounts from other brokerages, Personal Capital’s cash management program takes your cash and deposits it in partner banks, which are FDIC insured.
+Like other cash management accounts from other brokerages, Empower’s cash management program takes your cash and deposits it in partner banks, which are FDIC insured.

 The program does not require a minimum balance and does not charge any fees.
 You can make unlimited transactions to and from the account and even open joint accounts.
-Personal Capital offers a 0.05% APY for the Cash program, or 0.1% for Advisory clients.
+Empower offers a 4.25% APY for the Cash program.

 The downside to the Cash program is that you can only perform electronic transfers.
 You cannot deposit or withdraw cash, nor do you receive a debit card to use for everyday transactions.